 The Bloomfield Science Museum Jerusalem is one of Israel's leading informal cultural and educational institutions.
 The museum's goals are to increase the general public's interest in science and technology, to present science and technology as an integral part of human culture, and to develop dialogue between scientists and society.
-The museum promotes public engagement with science, using exhibitions of cutting-edge research, and innovative technologies and debates to promote the exchange of ideas.
-Planned activities include launching a Science Café, and a series of film screenings ("science and movies").
+The museum promotes public engagement with science, using exhibitions of cutting-edge research, and innovative technologies and debates to promote the exchange of ideas..
 The BSMJ operates under the auspices of The Hebrew University of Jerusalem.
 The museum is very active in the European Network of Science Centres and Museums (ECSITE), the Association of Science and Technology Centres (ASTC), and the European Science Events Association (EUSEA).
-BSMJ has participated in several EU SiS projects under FP6 and FP7, and is currently coordinating the ENGINEER project.
+BSMJ has participated in several EU SiS projects under FP6 and FP7, and H2020.

-Maya HALEVY (female) is the Director of the Bloomfield Science Museum in Jerusalem.
-She has initiated and participated in several Israeli-Palestinian Science Museum programmes - part of the people-to-people philosophy that encourages cooperation in science education.
+Maya HALEVY (female) is the Director of the Bloomfield Science Museum Jerusalem.
+She is an architect with an MA in Public Policy.
+Amaya has initiated and participated in several Israeli-Palestinian Science Museum programmes - part of the people-to-people philosophy that encourages cooperation in science education.

-- Science museums and science centres and multi-level cooperation - Multi-national co-design and co-development of content of exhibitions and programs, as coordinators and as partners - Operate living labs in the museum - Development of teams and processes for interactive exhibitions and museum environment - Professional team and physical infrastructure for building interactive environment. - Making cutting edge research accessible through exhibitions and engaging scientists with the general public through social platforms. - Operation of a science museums as a hub for very diverse population from different communities and ages
+- Multi-level cooperation with Science Museums and Science Centres all over the world - Multi-national co-design and co-development of content of exhibitions and programs, as coordinators and as partners - Operate living labs in the museum - Development of teams and processes for interactive exhibitions and museum environment - Professional team and physical infrastructure for building interactive environment. - Making cutting edge research accessible through exhibitions and engaging scientists with the general public through social platforms. - Operation of a science museums as a hub for very diverse population from different communities and ages